Decor Ideas

 Useful Candle Starting Points

 If you want candle ideas that translate well in real rooms, start with shape and finish before you start thinking about symbolism.
-Neutral wax, believable holders, and one edited tray or table usually work better than novelty candle shapes or anything that feels overly themed.
+Neutral wax, believable holders, and one edited tray or table work better than novelty candle shapes or anything that feels overly themed.

 Amazon directions that still feel natural